-In that heroic year 1934, Fermi and his group also had the idea of slowing neutrons down so they would have a better chance of hitting the nucleus, and of systematically bombarding the elements to observe what would happen.
-In the course of these experiments, they split the uranium nucleus, opening up the road that eventually led to atomic weapons and nuclear energy.
-Albert Einstein's theory of relativity had described the enormous energy that would result from splitting the atom, but as late as December 28, 1934, Einstein denied that it could be done in practice.
+In that heroic year 1934, Fermi and his group also had the idea of slowing neutrons down, so they would have a better chance of hitting the nucleus and of systematically bombarding the elements to observe what would happen.
+In the course of these experiments, they split the uranium nucleus, opening up the road that eventually led to atomic weapons and nuclear energy.4 Albert Einstein's theory of relativity had described the enormous energy that would result from splitting the atom, but as late as December 28, 1934, Einstein denied that it could be done in practice.
 "Spitting the atom by bombardment," he said, "is like shooting at birds in the dark in a region where there are few birds."
-Thinking that the neutron could be used to do the job, Einstein believed, was "fantasy."
-Ironically, the birds had already been hit-an by neutrons.
-By appropriating only about a thousand dollars for the Rome experiments, Mussolini's Fascist government had financed the spadework for the atom bomb.
+Thinking that the neutron could be used to do the job, Einstein believed, was "fantasy."5 Ironically, the birds had already been hit-and by neutrons.
+By appropriating only about a thousand dollars for the Rome experiments, Musso-lini's Fascist government had financed early work towards the atom bomb.
+Segrè wrote about the finances for this research in a manuscript now found at Rome's Central Archives: